octo-woapi/cookbook/recipes/self-generated-documentation.md

 - Reduces onboarding time.

 ## Recipe
+To provide an efficient API documentation to your consumers, you will have to:
+- Chose your documentation standard.
+- Provide a User Interface for your documentation
+- Automate the generation of your documentation

+### Chose your documentation standard

-We highly recommend you to choose OpenAPI standards.
-It's a most used standard for API documentation.\
+Multiple API documentation formats exist, but we highly recommend choosing [OpenAPI (Swagger)](https://www.openapis.org/).
+It's by far the most used standard for API documentation.

-The OpenAPI specification was known as Swagger until version 3.0.\
+The OpenAPI specification was known as Swagger until version 3.0, and is often called by this name.
-Some open source libs are available, we recommend you to choose one of them.\
-We recommend to choose Hapi Swagger in case of NodeJS API.
-You can find the NPM package [here](https://www.npmjs.com/package/hapi-swagger).\
-Benefits:

-- Simple to implement and to understand for the developpers and Client.
-- Can be used with NodeJS API.
-- An active community.

-Other specifications exist: RAML and API Blueprint.\
-An example can be found here: [Petstore sample](https://petstore.swagger.io/) provided by [swagger.io](https://swagger.io/) team.

-- Choose your documentation standard.
-- Automate the generation of your documentation.

-**Swagger as example :**

-Demonstrating new features from Swagger allows you to:

-- Demonstrates the integration between API and Swagger.
-- Demonstrates new products in a client / consumer context.
+Other specifications exist, as RAML or API Blueprint, but they are less common and will come with less out-of-the-box tooling.

+#### OpenAPI (Swagger) format example

-Example of an OpenAPI file in yaml format:
+Example of an OpenAPI file in yaml format (json format is also supported),\
+describing a `POST /products` endpoint.

 ```shell
   paths: